 An Ecological System of Tools

 Because the contemporary version of the linear motor is an AC motor, powered by alternating current, a mechanism is required to reverse the current.
-Joseph Henry, the first secretary of the Smithsonian, developed a mechanism that he described as a “pole reverser” to accomplish this.
+Joseph Henry, the first secretary of the Smithsonian, developed a mechanism that he described as a “pole reverser” that will accomplish this.